Turning Red: Tie-in media

 Disney licensed several books based on the film, which were released both before and after the U.S. premiere, including novelizations, short stories, a sticker album, a behind-the-scenes book and coloring books.
-A manga focused on 4*Town, titled 4*Town 4*Real, is set to be released by Viz Media on April 25, 2023.
+A manga focused on 4*Town, titled 4*Town 4*Real, was released by Viz Media on April 25, 2023.
 On February 27, 2023, it was announced that Red Panda Mei would become a meet-and-greet character at Shanghai Disneyland for a limited time, from March 1 to May 31, 2023.

 Release

 Theatrical and streaming

 Turning Red had special screenings that took place in London at Everyman Borough Yards on February 21, 2022, and in Toronto at TIFF Bell Lightbox on March 8, 2022.
 It premiered at the El Capitan Theatre in Hollywood on March 1, 2022.
 It was originally scheduled for theatrical release in the United States on March 11, 2022, by Walt Disney Studios Motion Pictures.
 On June 17, 2021, a Pixar insider reaffirmed the film would have a theatrical release after both Soul (2020) and Luca (2021) were assigned direct-to-streaming releases on Disney+ in response to the COVID-19 pandemic.
 However, as the Omicron variant cases rose, on January 7, 2022, the decision was made to shift the film from its theatrical release to its direct-to-streaming release on Disney+ as a Disney+ original.
 In international markets where Disney+ was not available, it was released theatrically.
 In February 2022, it was announced that it would play a one-week theatrical engagement at Hollywood's El Capitan Theatre from March 11–17, 2022.
 It also began playing at Manhattan's AMC Empire 25 and Oakland's Grand Lake Theatre the same day it was released to Disney+, as well as several Showcase Cinema de Lux venues across the United Kingdom.
-Disney canceled the Russian release in response to the 2022 Russian invasion of Ukraine on February 28, 2022.
+On February 28, 2022, Disney announced that it would be delaying the film's Russian release, originally scheduled for March 10, until further notice in response to the Russian invasion of Ukraine.
 Embrace the Panda: Making Turning Red, a 48-minute documentary about the film especially focusing on its all-female creative team, was released on Disney+ the same day.
+On December 5, 2023, it was announced that Turning Red, as well as Soul and Luca, would be released in theaters in the United States throughout early 2024, with Turning Red being released on February 9, 2024, accompanied by Pixar's SparkShorts short film Kitbull.